FIRST DERRY PRESBYTERIAN CHURCH

-First Derry Presbyterian congregation has existed since around1640 but the first Church built on the present site was in 1690.
-This was funded mainly by a gift from Queen Mary, wife of William of Orange, as a thank you to the Presbyterians who defended Derry during the Siege of
+First Derry Presbyterian congregation has existed since around 1640 but the first Church built on the present site was in 1690.
+This was funded mainly by a gift from Queen Mary, wife of William of Orange, as a thank you to the Presbyterians who defended Derry during the Siege of 1689.

-- the challenges faced throughout the 17th.and 18th centuries
+- The challenges faced by the settlers throughout the 17th and 18th centuries

-- the signing of the Solemn League and Covenant in Derry,1642.
+- The Solemn League and Covenant in Derry (1642)

-- the role of the Presbyterians in the Siege of Derry,1689,
+- Presbyterians and their role in the Siege of Derry (1689)

 - their contribution to advancing education and the link with Magee

 - The Migration of Presbyterians from Derry (1700s) to the New World